Exponential volumes of moduli spaces of hyperbolic surfaces: McShane-type identities for ideal hyperbolic surfaces revisited

 Given a puncture or a boundary cusp $p$ at the crown of the ideal hyperbolic surface, let us consider all geodesics emitting from $p$.
-There are four different types of geodesics: \begin{enumerate} \item Bi-infinite geodesics without self-intersection; \item Self-intersecting geodesics; \item Simple geodesics which hit the boundary circle; \item Simple geodesics which hit the boundary arc of some crown end. \end{enumerate} The Birman--Series theorem \cite{BS85} tells us that the union of all bi-infinite geodesics without self-intersection is sparse in the hyperbolic surface.
-The Birman--Series theorem can be extended to ideal hyperbolic surface, as shown in the following Theorem, proved in Appendix A as Theorem \ref{thm:bs}. \begin{theorem} For an ideal hyperbolic surface, let $\mathcal{G}$ be the union of all bi-infinite geodesics without self-intersection.
+There are four different types of geodesics: \begin{enumerate} \item Bi-infinite geodesics without self-intersection; \item Self-intersecting geodesics; \item Simple geodesics which hit the boundary circle; \item Simple geodesics which hit the boundary arc of some crown end. \end{enumerate} The first two limiting behavior of geodesics was observed in \cite{McS98}, the third one was observed in \cite[Proof of Theorem 4.2]{Mir07a} while the last one was observed in \cite[Proof of Theorem 4.5]{Hu14}.
+The Birman--Series theorem \cite{BS85} tells us that the union of all bi-infinite geodesics without self-intersection is sparse in the hyperbolic surface.
+The Birman--Series theorem can be extended to ideal hyperbolic surfaces, as shown in the following Theorem, proved in Appendix A as Theorem \ref{thm:bs}. \begin{theorem} For an ideal hyperbolic surface, let $\mathcal{G}$ be the union of all bi-infinite geodesics without self-intersection.
 The area of $\mathcal{G}$ with respect to the Lebesgue measure on the surface is equal to zero.

 Therefore, given a cusp $p$ of a crown, or a puncture $p$, the area of the union $\mathcal{G}_p$ of all bi-infinite geodesics without self-intersection emitting from $p$ is equal to zero.
 For the horoarc/horocycle $h_p$ around $p$, the intersection $h_p\cap \mathcal{G}_p$ has Lebesgue measure zero. \end{theorem}